Thursday, October 3

-Out after 10 Years (4): Toyota Fails to Impress in its Museum
+Out after 10 Years (4): Toyota Museum Fails to Impress

 I planned to go to Toyota Automobile Museum since I though of traveling to Japan.
 Not many tourists go there because it's more than 03:30 travel while on one of the fastest trains in the world, for most of the trip: Shinkansen, reaching 320 Km/h (199 mph).
 Let me write a little about this train now: I have also been on ICE of Germany which travels as fast as 350 km/h (217 mph) but on much shorter trips.
 Shinkansen is as nice and even looks better and nicer inside and the people, without a doubt, are politer but that didn't ease the pain!
 I guess I was bored!
 I could've brought my laptop to watch a movie but I never thought of that.
 I guess I wanted to travel lightly.